wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-scheduled-task.md

     3. Click **Save**.

-6. Now let's add a log statement to log the payload generated via the last variable as follows:
+6. Let's add a log statement to log the payload generated via the last variable by following these steps:

     1. Click the last **+** icon in the low-code diagram.